Ultimate Texas Sales Tax Guide

 Is Software-as-a-Service (SaaS) Taxable in Texas?

 Texas taxes SaaS as a data processing service, and it is subject to an 80% sales tax on the price of the service.
-20% of the price of these services is eligible for a sales tax exemption.
+20% of the price of these services is eligible for a Texas sales tax exemption.

 Are Services Taxable in Texas?